- Course Themes

 - Ensures that you have the science knowledge appropriate for the Medical Program.

-- BCS (Basic and Clinical Sciences) sessions typically include laboratory work where you gain hands-on practical experience.
+- Practical sessions typically include laboratory work where you gain hands-on practical experience.

 - Patient and Doctor

 - You will be taught clinical skills, diagnostic methods, ‘bedside manner’ and informed about patient safety.